 One the bones in your arm, on the side of your thumb.

-Most people are usually 'asleep' during an operation (surgery).
+Most people are usually 'asleep' under a general anaesthetic during an operation (surgery).
 It takes a while for you to wake up afterwards.
 Usually you'll wake up in the Recovery Room, a special room where the nurses will give you extra special care.
-When you're feeling OK, you'll go back to the ward.
+When you're feeling a bit more awake, you'll go back to the ward.

 The rectum is your bottom hole or your anus as it is sometimes called.
-It is the lower part of the bowel where you excrete from.
-It is also the entrance for the penis, during penetrative sex (for) homosexual males.
+It is the lower part of the bowel where store poo until you’re ready to use the toilet.

 Red blood cells carry oxygen from your lungs to cells around your body.